ebardes/EasyJNDI/README.md

 ### Environment ###

-Java 7 or higher.
-Optional dependency on Apache Common DBCP2.
+* Java 7 or higher.
+* [Apache Common DBCP](https://commons.apache.org/proper/commons-dbcp/). *Optional if you don't use the DSAdapter*.

 JNDI uses two system properties to define the JNDI framework and where to locate resources.
 Normally there's a property file called `jndi.properties` included in the JAR file which automatically set